dmlogv/cv/cv.en.md

 > Feb 2019—Jun 2019

+- Managed a team of 10+ software engineers.
 - Implemented a computation cluster based on Apache Ignite to improve the performance of the Retail ordering system (ROS).
 - Created and administrated MongoDB sharded cluster to optimize ROS storage.
 - Built and maintained an infrastructure of Docker images for testing and CI/CD of SQL Server/Data Tools projects.